A Bleach Free Life, It Means No Worries

 In this article we are going to look into natural, color safe alternatives that you can use to replace the process of routinely bleaching your clothing.
-Traditional chlorine based bleach is a known a known irritant of your respiratory system and your skin.
+Traditional chlorine based bleach is a known irritant of your respiratory system and your skin.
 You deserve to be able to breathe safely when you're completing your laundry, and especially when you're cleaning your home.
 You've Got Maids makes it a priority not to use bleach on any of your household surfaces when our maids clean your house.
 We only use environmentally safe cleaning products on your surfaces, and especially your flooring.
 If you have a small child in your family, you obviously want them to be safe and healthy the entire time they are in your home.
 If they're crawling around on flooring cleaned with a chlorine based bleach, you never know what sort of sensitivity they may incur.
 Let's take a look at how bleach chemically interacts with your clothing.
 We'll follow that up with a list of natural bleach alternatives that are sure to make you feel safe and healthy.

 Start making decisions that allow your home to be even healthier, and ultimately happier than it already is.
 These tips will make you feel great about completing your weekly laundry, The Ultimate Guide to an Efficient Laundry Room.